 Nevada grants property tax exemptions to commercial and industrial solar installations.
 Solar farms have a 100 percent property tax exemption.

 Nevada also grants sales tax incentives to solar installations over 10MW.
 This sales tax incentive allows the completion of large projects at a fraction of the cost.

 Solar Helps Protect Your Future

-Current incentives that are in place will be gone within the next 20 years or less, and most are decreasing every year.
+Current incentives, however, won’t last forever.
 Protect your future and get the most out of your investment by getting several residential Reno solar quotes.

 Once you have looked at your top options, it is time to make a decision.
-Making the decision to get solar now will ensure that these solar incentives are still available for you.
+Deciding to install solar now will ensure that you can take advantage of current incentives.